-Date:

-Dear Parent/Guardian

-Re: OFFICIAL WARNING: Non-completion of a Higher School Certificate Course

-I am writing to advise that your son/daughteris in danger of not meeting the (student name)

-Course Completion Criteria for the Higher School Certificate course:.....

-(course name)

-A minimum of two course-specific warnings must be issued prior to a final 'N' determination being made for a course.

-Course Completion Criteria

-The satisfactory completion of a course requires principals to have sufficient evidence that the student has:

-a) followed the course developed or endorsed by NESA; and

-b) applied themselves with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and c) achieved some or all of the course outcomes.

-Where it is determined that a student has not met the Course Completion Criteria, they place themselves at risk of receiving an 'N' (non-completion of course) determination.
-An 'N' determination will mean that the course will not be listed on the student's academic record.
-In Year 12, students must make a genuine attempt at assessment tasks that contribute in excess of 50% of available marks.
-Completion of tasks worth exactly 50% is not sufficient; tasks worth in excess of 50% must be completed.

-To date, has not satisfactorily met of the Course Completion Criteria. (student name) indicate a), b) or c)

-The table overleaf lists those tasks, requirements or outcomes not yet completed or achieved, and/or for which a genuine attempt has not been made.
-In order forto satisfy Course Completion
+Pate: ear Parent/Guardian e: OFFICIAL WARNING: Non-completion of a Higher School Certificate Course am writing to advise that your son/daughteris in danger of not meeting the (student name) ourse Completion Criteria for the Higher School Certificate course:(course name) IESA requires schools to issue students with official warnings in order to give them the opportunity to redeem nemselves.
+Please regard this letter as the(e.g. 1st, 4th) official warning we have issued concerning (course name) minimum of two course-specific warnings must be issued prior to a final 'N' determination being made for a ourse. ourse Completion Criteria he satisfactory completion of a course requires principals to have sufficient evidence that the student has: ) followed the course developed or endorsed by NESA; and ) applied themselves with diligence and sustained effort to the set tasks and experiences provided in the ourse by the school; and achieved some or all of the course outcomes.
+Where it is determined that a student has not met the Course Completion Criteria, they place themselves at risl f receiving an 'N' (non-completion of course) determination.
+An 'N' determination will mean that the course vill not be listed on the student's academic record.
+In Year 12, students must make a genuine attempt at ssessment tasks that contribute in excess of 50% of available marks.
+Completion of tasks worth exactly 50% is ot sufficient; tasks worth in excess of 50% must be completed. o date, he table overleaf lists those tasks, requirements or outcomes not yet completed or achieved, and/or for which genuine attempt has not been made.
+In order forto satisfy Course Completion (student name) riteria, the tasks, requirements or outcomes listed overleaf need to be satisfactorily completed/achieved. lease discuss this matter with larification is needed satisfactorily completed by (student name) Task Name(s) / Course Requirement(s) / Course Outcome Original Due Date (if applicable) Action Required by student Revised date to be completed by (if applicable)

-(student name)

-Criteria, the tasks, requirements or outcomes listed overleaf need to be satisfactorily completed/achieved.

-Please discuss this matter withand contact the school if further information or clarification is needed.

-(student name)

-To satisfy the Course Completion Criteria, the following tasks, requirements or outcomes need to be satisfactorily completed by

-(student name)

-Task Name(s) / Course Requirement(s) / Course Outcome Original Due Date (if applicable) Action Required by student Revised date to be completed by (if applicable)

-Please discuss this N Award Warning letter with your child and email to indicate that you have received this warning letter and understand the process.
+Please discuss this N Award W arning letter with you ur child and email(Head T eacher of the subject) to indicate that you have rece ived this warning letto er and understand the process.
+Yours faithfully Head Teacher Principal